turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 * Clicking this link should _not_ take the user to a separate "edit" page for the given idea.
 (4 points, manditory for specification adherence)
 * After clicking on the edit link, the user should see form fields to modify the idea's title and body.
 (4 points)
-* The user should have the option to "Save" their edits, and clicking this should create an POST request using AJAX.
+* The user should have the option to "Save" their edits, and clicking this should create an PUT request using AJAX.
 (4 points, manditory for specification adherence)
 * If the user reloads the page, their edits will be reflected.
 (4 points, manditory for specification adherence)

 #### Idea Filtering and Searching